JetBrains/kotlin/spec-docs/annotation-options.md

 ### Mapping onto Java

 Kotlin has more possible targets than Java, so there's an issue of mapping back and forth.
-The table above give a correspondence.
+The table above gives a correspondence.

 When we compile a Kotlin class to Java, we write a `@java.lang.annotation.Target` annotation that reflects the targets.
 For targets having no correspondent ones in Java (e.g. `EXPRESSION`) nothing is written to `j.l.a.Target`.
 If the set of Java targets is empy, `j.l.a.Target` is not written to the class file.